 Additionally, Cementir has sustained its leadership in CDP Water Security, earning an A- score for the third consecutive year.

-For further information on the analysis of climate-related physical and transitional risks, please refer to section "ESRS 2 SBM-3 Material impacts, risks and opportunities and their interaction with strategy and business model; paragraphs 18 & 19" of this document.
+For further information on the analysis of climate-related physical and transitional risks, please refer to section "ESRS 2 SBM-3 Material impacts, risks and opportunities and their interaction with strategy and business model.